 Pericles’ ability to put rationality above all else as he applied the three types of knowledge in his rulership contributed to his success.
 He was able to think for himself and focus on the best outcome for the people of Athens.
 He didn’t allow the emotions and furor of his passionate subjects to cloud his judgment.

 Through Pericles, we get a sense of what wise leadership looks like.
-He shows us the qualities we need to embody to lead people from a balanced and rooted place.
+As one of the wisest leaders in history, he shows us the qualities we need to embody to lead people from a balanced and rooted place.

 Role models of wise leadership: guiding lights in the dark